 Benefits of the Barbell Flat Bench Press

-- It has direct carryover to powerlifters since it’s one of the three lifts judged in a competition.
+- This lift is necessary for powerlifters, since it’s one of the three lifts judged in a powerlifting meet.

 - The bench press recruits muscles in the chest, triceps, and shoulders — so you’ll build a muscular torso.